SV-Afterglow/data-hub/README.md

 ### Update Flow
 1. Update service checks for new versions periodically
 2. New versions are detected via version.yml and manifest files
+3. System state and configs are backed up
-3. Updates are automatically downloaded and applied
+4. Updates are downloaded and applied to the correct locations:
+   - Service configs go to ~/.data-hub/config/
+   - Version state is updated in ~/.data-hub/state/
+   - Update history is tracked in ~/.data-hub/state/updates/
-4. Services are restarted as needed
+5. Services are restarted as needed
-5. Update status is logged to InfluxDB
+6. Update status is logged to InfluxDB

 ## Features